 Sometimes, the pressures of life can get us down.
-Every day stresses are normal, and for the most part, we deal with the pressures and move on.
+Everyday stresses are normal, and for the most part, we deal with the pressures and move on.
 But what if you are struggling to deal with the pressures?
 What if what seems like a small task to one person feels like a mammoth task to someone else?
-Or what if all the small tasks add up, making you feel like you’e drowning in pressures?
+Or what if all the small tasks add up, making you feel like you’re drowning in pressures?
 What do you do then?

 Life was getting to me.
 Nothing was going right and I felt like I was drowning.
 I had suffered an ectopic pregnancy which left me distraught, my Endometriosis and PCOS were worse than ever, I was anxious all the time, and I had started having panic attacks.
 I was depressed and something as simple as getting out of bed in the morning became a huge task.
-Never mind actually attempting to function and get the new blog up and running!
+Never mind actually attempting to function!

-It felt like the to-do list for the blog was endless and I really didn’t know where to start.
+It felt like my to-do list was endless and I really didn’t know where to start.
 My fiance, Chris, suggested I write down everything I needed to do.
-If I could physically see what needed doing, as oppose to remembering everything, then maybe the tasks would be easier to deal with.
+If I could physically see what needed doing, as oppose to trying to remember everything, then maybe the tasks would be easier to deal with.
 But the list stressed me out even more; there were too many things on it!